The Best Accessories for Your Slow Cooker

 Your slow cooker is perfect for cook once, eat twice favorites.
 Recipes like this zesty Southwest chicken make the perfect prep-ahead lunch.
 Divvy up the leftovers with some brown rice and fresh salsa in these spiffy containers ($24) and you’ll have easy lunches or dinners all week with barely any effort.
 You’ll be the envy of all your co-workers.

 Nothing makes cleanup easier than using a liner in your slow cooker.
-These handy products by our friends at Reynolds ($4) are made specifically to fit inside your crock to keep recipes like saucy meatballs from baking on around the edges.
+These handy products by our friends at Reynolds ($5) are made specifically to fit inside your crock to keep recipes like saucy meatballs from sticking to the edges.
 Cleanup is a snap!

 Did you know you can make cheesecake in your slow cooker?
-Well you can, but you’ll need a smaller-than-normal springform pan.
-Luckily these nonstick pans (from $12) come in sizes ranging from 4″ to 10″, so you’ll have no trouble finding the perfect match.
+You just need a smaller-than-normal springform pan.
+Luckily these nonstick pans ($8) come in sizes ranging from 4″ to 10″, so you’ll have no trouble finding the perfect match.

 What good is a great appliance without an amazing set of recipes?
 Lucky for you, we have the fix for that.
-First, here’s our latest installment of Everyday Slow Cooker and One-Dish Recipes ($25), more than 360 slow cooker, casserole and skillet dishes your family will love.
-While you wait for it to arrive, help yourself to our 100 best slow cooker recipes today.
+First, here’s our latest installment of Everyday Slow Cooker and One-Dish Recipes ($25), which is filled with more than 300 slow cooker, casserole and skillet dishes your family will love.
+While you wait for it to arrive, help yourself to our best slow-cooker recipes today.